Reducing Taxes on Interest: Try Replacing Your Savings Account with Smart Saver

 Taxes on Your Savings Account: A Quick Review

 You may forget year-to-year that the interest you earn on your savings account is taxed.
-For all U.S. taxpayers, the interest you receive from your bank or credit union pays back to you is added to your other earnings (salary, wages, and capital gains) to total your gross income on a tax return.
-After accounting for deductions, this amount becomes your taxable income, which is the main input into how much you are taxed.
+For all U.S. taxpayers, the interest your bank or credit union pays back to you is added to your other earnings (salary, wages, capital gains, etc.) to total your gross income on a tax return.
+After accounting for adjustments and deductions, this amount becomes your taxable income, which is the main input into how much you are taxed.

-For states and localities with an income tax use your Federal tax return as a starting point, and then make state-specific adjustments, one of which directly relates to your cash savings.
-States consider your bank account interest in your taxable income, but they do not consider interest on U.S. Treasury bonds—which make up a large majority of the Smart Saver portfolio—to be taxable, due to federal law.
-Learn more about reporting government income on your state taxes.
+Most states and localities with an income tax use your Federal tax return as a starting point, and then make state-specific adjustments, one of which directly relates to your cash savings.
+States consider your bank account interest in your taxable income, but they do not consider U.S. Treasury bonds—which make up a large majority of the Smart Saver portfolio—to be taxable, due to federal law.

 Why is this important?
-Both U.S. Treasury bonds and bank products are often used as stable places to earn interest on extra cash.
+Both U.S. Treasury bonds and bank products (like savings accounts) are often viewed as stable places to earn interest on extra cash.
 The difference in how states and localities tax each form of income, however, changes how much of those earnings you get to keep each year.

 Using U.S. Treasury Bonds for Tax-Advantaged Cash Savings

-Because states and localities cannot tax U.S. Treasury bonds (or any direct obligations of the U.S. government), it makes these bonds partially tax-advantaged, compared to other savings vehicles, like a savings account.
+Because states and localities can’t tax U.S. Treasury bonds, it makes these bonds partially tax-exempt, compared to other savings vehicles, like a savings account.
 Accordingly, Smart Saver is tax-advantaged since its portfolio consists of 80% of U.S. Treasury bonds (the remaining 20% is invested in low-volatility corporate bonds).

-Put another way, U.S. Treasury Bonds, when purchased and managed in a smart way, can make for a tax-advantaged alternative to a conventional savings account, in which your money is entrusted to a bank, without tax advantages.
+Put another way, U.S. Treasury bonds, when purchased and managed effectively, can make for a tax-advantaged alternative to a conventional savings account, in which your money is entrusted to a bank, without tax advantages.

-To make this comparison comprehensive, however, there are a few details to remember.
+To make this comparison feasible, however, there are a few details to remember.

 - Interest rates vary broadly on savings accounts.
-So, before even considering the tax advantages of bonds, it’s worth considering the rate alone.
+So, before even considering the tax-advantages of U.S. Treasury bonds, it’s worth considering the rate alone.
 Since the average bank’s savings account APY falls well below 1% currently, an improved rate alone may be a reason to consider an alternative.
 Conversely, you may be able to find a top savings account that compensates you enough to offset your potential state and local tax savings.

-- Remember that the tax advantage of U.S. Treasury Bonds is only useful if you currently face state and local income taxes.
+- Remember that the tax advantage of U.S. Treasury bonds is only useful if you currently face state and local income taxes.
 If your state doesn’t have an income tax, then this tax advantage is moot for you.
 Use our Smart Saver vs. Savings Account calculator if you’re not sure.